mbae26/anlGPT/README.md

 # QA-Bot using Retrieval Augment Generation (RAG)
-Using Llama index, augment GPT-3.5 Turbo with custom data, which is a set of published research papers.
+Integrate LangChain and Llama index to augment GPT-3.5-turbo with custom data, which is a set of published research papers.